Leadership: Texas Hold 'Em Style

 Papers and Assignments:

 All papers and assignments are to be submitted online, through the website provided for the course.
 The assignments are to be attached to an email.
-All papers are to be double-spaced, 12 point Garamond font.
-Use of the APA style of writing is strongly encouraged.
-Papers are graded on content and well as exposition.
+Use of the APA style of writing is required.
+Please refer to APA guidelines regarding font, margins, etc. Papers are graded on content and well as exposition.
 Each paper must have a heading with the students name, course title, assignment title and date.
 All papers are must be sent by midnight on the due date.
 It is highly recommended that the Learner read through all four modules of instruction in order to get a "feel" for where the course is headed.

 In order to use the assignment matrix below, first determine if you are a Semester or Session I/II learner.